 Murray Associates Architects was the Architect of Record but partnered with Centerbrook Architects & Planners, LLP.

-All Photos courtesy by Don Pearse Photography
+All Photos courtesy of Don Pearse Photography